-- Submit claims in a timely manner, monthly or every few months, to the FSA Program Administrative Office. - Payment is issued on a monthly basis.
-Claims Forms must be received by the last day of the month to be processed for that month. - There is no reimbursement of claims before service is actually provided. - The total amount of expenses on HCFSA Claims Forms must be \$50 or greater, unless your account balance is less than \$50. - In the event of your death, any claims for services provided before your death can be submitted by your spouse or your estate.
+- Submit claims in a timely manner, monthly or every few months, to the FSA Program Administrative Office via FSA secure e-mail at https://nyc-fsa.leapfile.net or, send claims via regular mail to the FSA Administrative Office at the address on pg.
+5. - Payment is issued on a monthly basis.
+Claims must be received by the 25th day of the month to be processed for that month. - There is no reimbursement of claims before service is actually rendered. - The total amount of expenses on HCFSA Claims Forms must be \$50 or greater, unless your account balance is less than \$50. - In the event of your death, any claims for services provided before your death can be submitted by your spouse or your estate.